AndrewHazelden/Mission_Control_for_Raspberry_Pi/readme.md

 **Step 1.** Connect your [MikroElektronika GPS Click board](http://www.mikroe.com/click/gps/ "GPS Click") to the Raspberry Pi USB port.

-**Step 2.** Double click on the "Mission Control" icon on your PI's desktop to start the program.
+**Step 2.** Double click on the "Mission Control" icon on your Pi's desktop to start the program.

 ![Double Click to start Mission Control](screenshots/desktop_link.png)